siakaramalegos/perf_workshop/perf.md

 ## Latency Exercise #2

-1. Run a network profile on https://turtle-markdown-viewer.netlify.com/.
+1. Run a network profile on [bit.ly/webfont-css](http://bit.ly/webfont-css).
 <!-- TODO: Add a wbt profile -->
 <!-- Go to this webpagetest profile: [tinyurl.com/y5bl5ksn](https://tinyurl.com/y5bl5ksn).
 Click on the waterfall for Run 2 (the median run). -->
 2. Focus on the all the CSS and font-related lines.
 3. Write down the steps that are happening.
+The code is at [bit.ly/webfont-css-code](http://bit.ly/webfont-css-code).
 What do you notice?

 Note: Need to answer question for both Google and local font.
 Google font is waiting to DL CSS until after current CSS, and local font is waiting until after current CSS though we know we want it.